arshinx/Mobile-Portfolio-Sample/README.md

 `$> cd /path/to/your-project-folder`
 `$> python -m SimpleHTTPServer 8080`
 Then, Open a browser and visit `localhost:8080`

+Download and install ngrok to the top-level of your project directory to make your local server accessible remotely.
+To run using ngrok:
+`$> cd /path/to/your-project-folder`
+`$> ./ngrok http 8080`

 ## Optimized

 Main Project: (PageSpeed Score is 95.0 for Desktop and 94.0 for Mobile)